Stan Hinton

 The SBA proposed to make several changes to the Women-Owned Small Business Federal Contract (WOSB) Program regulations, including adding definitions that are not currently included in the regulations and conforming the regulations to current statutes that have not yet been integrated.
 The rule would also adopt similar language to that used in SBA’s other government contracting program regulations regarding the length of time that a firm that has been declined three times must wait before reapplying to the WOSB Program.
 Basically, the rule would align the language of the restrictions in 8(a) BD and WOSB programs to the current restriction in the VetCert Program.

-Effective August 5, unless significant adverse comments are received by July 8, a direct final rule amends the SBA's regulations to implement section 864 of the NDAA for FY 2024, which (a) amends the SDVOSB requirements so that, effective October 1, 2024, each prime contract award and subcontract award counted for the purpose of meeting the goals for participation by SDVOSBs in procurement contracts for federal agencies or federal prime contractors shall be entered into with firms certified by VetCert, and (b) creates a grace period so that firms that file an application for certification with SBA by December 22, 2024, may continue to self-certify for such Federal Government contracts and subcontracts until SBA makes a final decision.
+A direct final rule amended the SBA's regulations to implement section 864 of the NDAA for FY 2024, which (a) amends the SDVOSB requirements so that, effective October 1, 2024, each prime contract award and subcontract award counted for the purpose of meeting the goals for participation by SDVOSBs in procurement contracts for federal agencies or federal prime contractors shall be entered into with firms certified by VetCert, and (b) creates a grace period so that firms that file an application for certification with SBA by December 22, 2024, may continue to self-certify for such Federal Government contracts and subcontracts until SBA makes a final decision.
 SDVOSBs that do not file an application for certification with SBA by December 22, 2024, or are not certified by SBA’s VetCert program and do not file an application by the deadline, will not be eligible to self-certify for such Federal Government contracts or subcontracts after December 22, 2024.

 State Department